EddLonzanida/Eml.ConfigParser.Demo/README.md

 }
  ```
 #### 3. Complex object
- * Sometimes you want to place your configurations in one place and elliminate the need for multiple ConfigParser classes.
-Sample below will allow you to do just that.
-Take note of the ***new ComplexTypeConfigParser***\<MyComplexClass\>() below:
+ * Sometimes you want to place configurations in one place, to elliminate the need for multiple ConfigParser classes.
+The example below will allow you to do just that.
+Take note of the ***new ComplexTypeConfigParser***\<MyComplexClass\>().
 ```javascript
 public class MyComplexClassConfigParser : ConfigParserBase<MyComplexClass, MyComplexClassConfigParser>
 {